 Our consolidated financial statements are prepared in accordance with U.S. GAAP.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses, as well as related disclosures.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our estimates are based on historical experience and various other assumptions that we believe to be reasonable under the circumstances.
-We considered the impact of COVID-19 on our estimates and assumptions and determined that there were no material adverse impacts on our audited consolidated financial statements for the year ended December 31, 2020, and on our unaudited interim consolidated financial statements for the three months ended March 31, 2021.
+We considered the impact of COVID-19 on our estimates and assumptions and determined that there were no material adverse impacts on our audited consolidated financial statements for the period ended December 31, 2020.
 As events continue to evolve and additional information becomes available, our estimates and assumptions may change materially in future periods.